Source: Innovation Origins. Read the whole story on their site.

 Insulation in prefab homes

-The company is now known for it: the stem of the hemp is used to make Lime Hemp, which can be used for housing, among other things, and the Bast fiber for the car industry.
-This gives Dun Agro a world first in prefab homes: The wood product is mixed with slate and water to then make prefab walls.
+The company is now known for it: the stalk of the hemp is used to make Hemp Lime, which can be used for housing, among other things, and the fiber for the car industry.
+This gives Dun Agro a world first in prefab homes: The wood product is mixed with slate lime and water to make prefab walls.
 “It’s a shame to throw away our entire wood-like core as litter,” Dun says.
 “That is a lower-quality product.
 You can also build houses from it first and then scatter it over the land.”

 The hemp concrete is already being used in Groningen.
 Munne is happy with that.
 “Several homes are being built in the province where we use concrete, such as in the earthquake zone.”
 The number of applications from outside Groningen will also increase in the coming years, Munneke predicts.
 “Due to the housing shortage, I think there is an increasing need for prefab homes.
 If you can produce these homes in a sustainable way, then that is of course very nice.”